Oolong Tea Production

-Oolong tea was developed in the 18th century in Fujian province, initially attributed to the loyal family or emperor.
-Due to its distinct flavor and fewer restrictions, it gained popularity and was eventually transported to other provinces and countries.
-Fujian’s favorable climate, with ample water and sunshine, makes it an ideal location for tea cultivation.
-The tea industry in Fujian, including Oolong tea, contributes significantly to the local economy, generating billions of dollars in profit each year.
+Oolong tea production spans over 300 years.
+In the 18th century, Fujian province developed Oolong tea, initially attributed to the loyal family or emperor.
+Its distinct flavor and fewer restrictions led to its popularity and spread to other provinces and countries.
+Fujian’s favorable climate, with ample water and sunshine, supports ideal tea cultivation.
+The tea industry in Fujian, including Oolong tea, significantly contributes to the local economy, generating billions of dollars annually.

-Local residents in Fujian have a preference for Oolong tea, which they sometimes call “Kongfu tea.”
-This name doesn’t refer to martial arts but signifies that appreciating Oolong is considered an art that requires time to fully savor.
+Local residents in Fujian prefer Oolong tea, sometimes calling it “Kongfu tea.”
+This name highlights that appreciating Oolong is an art requiring time to savor, not referring to martial arts.

 Oolong Tea is processed using 5 steps: